Magnus Hellberg

-Magnus Hellberg (born 4 April 1991) is a Swedish professional ice hockey goaltender for Djurgårdens IF of the Swedish Hockey League (SHL).
+Magnus Hellberg (born 4 April 1991) is a Swedish professional ice hockey player who is a goaltender for Djurgårdens IF of the Swedish Hockey League (SHL).
 He has previously played in the National Hockey League (NHL) with the Nashville Predators, New York Rangers, Ottawa Senators, Detroit Red Wings, and Pittsburgh Penguins.

 Playing career

 Hellberg was selected 38th overall by the Nashville Predators in the 2011 NHL entry draft and was the first goaltender selected in the draft.
 Hellberg almost did not make the trip from Sweden to St. Paul, Minnesota, for the draft, citing it was "50-50" that he'd even be drafted.
 Because of the last-minute decision to come, the only person with him was his agent.
 He was the first player to wear the new, redesigned Nashville jersey.
 The team still had not unveiled the home gold version, and the road white debuted at the 2011 NHL Entry Draft.
 Additionally, the Predators did not have a first-round pick, giving Hellberg the honor of becoming the first player to wear it.